mongodb/terraform-provider-mongodbatlas/website/docs/r/private_ip_mode.html.markdown

 `mongodbatlas_private_ip_mode` provides a Private IP Mode resource.
 This allows one to disable Connect via Peering Only mode for a MongoDB Atlas Project.

 ~> **Deprecated Feature**: <br> This feature has been deprecated.
 Use [Split Horizon connection strings](https://dochub.mongodb.org/core/atlas-horizon-faq) to connect to your cluster.
-These connection strings allow you to connect using both VPC/VNet Peering and whitelisted public IP addresses.
+These connection strings allow you to connect using both VPC/VNet Peering and allowlisted public IP addresses.
 To learn more about support for Split Horizon, see [this FAQ](https://dochub.mongodb.org/core/atlas-horizon-faq).
 You need this endpoint to [disable Peering Only](https://docs.atlas.mongodb.com/reference/faq/connection-changes/#disable-peering-mode).

 ## Example Usage